GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - When you want to add a new feature, split it  into a to-do list of tests.
 Then focus on each test in turn (following the red-green-refactor steps to cross each test off).
 Add new tests when you think of them to the list.
 - When you write a test you are testing the API of some peice of code.
 Write the test imagining the perfect API of how you want the feature implemented.
 - By creating a test, you create a dependency between the test and the code.
 By reducing duplication as much as possible, you can help eliminate dependencies as much as possible.
+- In the refactor step, you can take many small steps of refactoring (each time ensuring the tests are still green).

+### Chapter 2: Degenerate Objects

+-  TDD cycle:
+  - **Write a test:** Write a "story" of the interface you wish you had, and the outputs of that interface
+  - **Make it run:** Quickly get the bar to go green.
+Speed dominates everything else in this phase.
+  - **Make it right:** Remove all duplication you have introduced/all code mess.
+- As you refactor the code, you may realise that the interface you defined in the first step, isn't actually the best way to implement the required behaviour.
+As part of refactoring you can change the test to fit with your new understanding of how the interface should work.
+- **How to quickly get green:**
+  - **Fake it:** Return a constant (then when refactoring gradually remove constants till you have real code)
+  - **Use obvious implementation:** If this approach fails, it is often best to revert back to the "fake it" method.
+  - **Triangulation:** Demonstrated in chapter 3